sblandford/wifi-xlation/README.md

 There is a statistics page available on /stats.html that will show which streams are active and how many listeners are connected.

+# Microphone icon

+Normally, there is a microphone icon visible in the player to activate the translation controls for the translators.
+Probably, most clients only want to listen to the translation rather than to translate.
+This icon can be made visible or hidden by visiting /xlator.html.
+See the docker variables documentation to set the default.

 ## Further documentation

 ### [Docker Variables and Mount Points](src/doc/Docker%20variables%20and%20mount%20points.md)